Northcote History, Family Crest & Coats of Arms

 Early Origins of the Northcote family

-Devon at Northcote (Northcott), a hamlet, in the parish of Boyton, union of Holsworthy, hundred of Black Torrington.
+The surname Northcote was first found in Devon at Northcote (Northcott), a hamlet, in the parish of Boyton, union of Holsworthy, hundred of Black Torrington.
 The surname claims descendancy "from Galfridus, who was of Northcote, in the parish of East-Downe, in the twelfth century."

 Early History of the Northcote family

 This web page shows only a small excerpt of our Northcote research.
 Another 139 words (10 lines of text) covering the years 1100, 1752, 1674, 1587, 1570, 1632, 1599, 1676, 1640, 1676, 1628, 1688, 1710, 1743, 1730, 1743, 1103 and 1648 are included under the topic Early Northcote History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Northcott, Norcott, Norcutt, Northcutt, Northcote and others.

 Early Notables of the Northcote family (pre 1700)

 Notables of the family at this time include John Northcote (d.1587), a cloth merchant of Crediton; and his son, John Northcote (1570-1632), of Uton and Hayne, Newton St Cyres, near Crediton, Devon, Lord of the Manor of Newton St Cyres; Sir John Northcote, 1st Baronet (1599-1676), an English politician who sat in the House of Commons between 1640 and 1676; Sir...

 Another 60 words (4 lines of text) are included under the topic Early Northcote Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Northcote Settlers in United States in the 18th Century